 - Installation template.
 Opening angle: 120 °

 Choosing the right type of gate opener for your driveway is a must since different kinds work well with certain types of gate.
+Check out our article about 7 best iron gates.
 There are four to choose from and while none of them are especially better than others, you’ll find that certain ones meet your needs more closely.
 For swing gates, you have many more options but if you are using a sliding gate then you must opt for a sliding automatic opener to match.